ESMS-Group-Public/FoKL-GPy/README.md

 inference on static and dynamic datasets.

 ## Setup
 To install, use 'pip install FoKL' or clone this repo.
-Once installed, import the package into your environment with:
+Once installed, import into your environment with:
 ```
-import FoKL
 from FoKL import FoKLRoutines
 ```
 If integrating, then include: